by Barry Newton

 The thematic parallels between Romans 1:16-17 and Romans 3:21-22 as well as the content of the intervening context suggest Paul’s unbridled boldness should also be attributed to the gospel revealing that our God is righteous.

 But how does the gospel reveal God’s justness?
+Paul describes two different avenues.
 God is the sterling hero unsullied by corruption or favoritism in both judging and justifying!

-Although we might recoil at the thought of judgment being a part of the gospel, Paul not only included it in his message (Romans 2:16) but proclaimed the extreme fairness of God in how he judges (Romans 2:5-12).
+Although we might recoil at the thought of judgment being a part of the gospel, Paul not only claimed it was part of his gospel message (Romans 2:16) but he also outlined how God was extremely fair in judgement (Romans 2:5-12).

 What could be more fair than judging people based upon how they lived in view of what they knew (Romans 2:5-12)?
 Furthermore, neither Jew nor Gentile would receive a free pass nor experience preferential treatment.

-Having hammered away at the plight of both Jew and Gentile under God’s just judgment, Paul asserted the gospel also reveals God is eminently righteous in how he offers salvation (Romans 1:16; 3:21-26).
+Having hammered away at the plight of both Jew and Gentile under God’s just judgment, Paul asserted that the gospel also reveals God is eminently righteous by how God offers salvation to the world (Romans 1:16; 3:21-26).

-Rather than twisting justice by basing salvation upon the efforts of our sin-stained lives and imperfect faith, God chose the person of Christ, his faith, his life, his death as the foundation for our salvation, a salvation offered equally to both Jew and Gentile.
-Everyone who trusts in Christ, the one who was trustworthy, can live.
+God chose the person of Christ, his faith, his life, his death as the foundation for our salvation, a salvation offered equally to both Jew and Gentile.
+Thus everyone who trusts in Christ, the one who was trustworthy, can live.
+Such a path of justification avoids rooting its base upon the efforts of our sin-stained lives and imperfect faith.

 Certainly in America, where we profess “all men are created equal,” we too ought to be excited about a God who remains exquisitely fair whether acting in judgment or extending salvation.
 No insider sleazy access.
 No unfair social advantages.
 Just a righteous God in action.